 EVIDENCE AND CONCLUSIONS FOR FINDINGS OF FACT NOS.
-3-10
+3 - 10

-The evidence for these findings of fact is found in the testimony of Duke witnesses Rogers, Jamil, and, Hager, the testimony of the Groups' witness Bradshaw, and the testimony of Public Staff witnesses Maness and Ellis.
+The evidence for these findings of fact is found in the testimony of Duke witnesses Rogers, Jamil, and Hager, the testimony of the Groups' witness Bradford, and the testimony of Public Staff witnesses Maness and Ellis.

 Duke witness Rogers testified that the Company was seeking approval of its decision to incur total development costs of \$459 million through December 31, 2013, for the proposed Lee Nuclear Station, and that the allocated North Carolina retail portion of those costs is approximately 68%.
-(T. Vol. 1, p.
-106) He stated that Duke was continuing with the development of the Lee Nuclear Station because the Company has an obligation to plan for and meet its customers' needs in a reliable and cost-effective manner in the face of the uncertainties surrounding future economic, environmental, regulatory, and operating circumstances.
-Mr. Rogers' further testified that he believed that the Lee Nuclear Station will provide "significant value" to the customers in light of those uncertainties.
-(T. Vol. 1, p.
-107) He stated that the Lee Nuclear Station, along with other supply-side resources, as well as increased energy efficiency, demand-side management, and renewable energy resources, is a key component of Duke's strategic comprehensive modernization plan, which is designed to meet growing customer capacity and energy needs, as well as respond to changing regulatory circumstances, which have brought about commitments to retire approximately 1,667 MW of older, more polluting, and less efficient coal generating units.
-(T. Vol. 1, pp. 107-108)
+He stated that Duke was continuing with the development of the Lee Nuclear Station because the Company has an obligation to plan for and meet its customers' needs in a reliable and cost-effective manner in the face of the uncertainties surrounding future economic, environmental, regulatory, and operating circumstances.
+Mr. Rogers further testified that he believed that the Lee Nuclear Station will provide significant value to the customers in light of those uncertainties.
+He stated that the Lee Nuclear Station, along with other supply-side resources, as well as increased DSM, EE, and renewable energy resources, is a key component of Duke's strategic comprehensive modernization plan, which is designed to meet growing customer capacity and energy needs, as well as respond to changing regulatory circumstances, which have brought about commitments to retire approximately 1,667 MW of older, more polluting, and less efficient coal generating units.

-Mr. Rogers further testified that the planned commercial operation date of the Lee Nuclear Station has been changed from 2018 to 2021, but that the Company still anticipates receiving a commercial operating license from the Nuclear Regulatory Commission (NRC) by December 31, 2013, which is the basis for the date chosen for its approval request in this proceeding.
+Mr. Rogers further testified that the planned commercial operation date of the Lee Nuclear Station has been changed from 2018 to 2021, but that the Company still anticipates receiving a commercial operating license from the NRC by December 31, 2013, which is the basis for the date chosen for its approval request in this proceeding.
 He stated that with the very long lead time involved in developing and constructing nuclear generation facilities, there is a great deal of development work to be done and costs to be incurred in order to meet a commercial operations date in 2021.
-In fact, in order to obtain a commercial operating license (COL) in 2013, he stated that the Company will need to incur up to the \$459 million of costs identified in its request for approval.
+In fact, in order to obtain a COL in 2013, he stated that the Company will need to incur up to the \$459 million of costs identified in its request for approval.
 Mr. Rogers stated that Duke is seeking approval of its decision to incur additional nuclear project development costs from 2010 through 2013 because seeking such approval is consistent with the legislation passed in North Carolina and South Carolina expressly providing for such approval, which also provides additional assurance of recovering nuclear construction-related financing costs.
-(T. Vol. 1, pp. 108-109) Mr. Rogers testified that even with the approval requested in this proceeding, the Commission will retain significant oversight over the project development process, and that the Company was not asking the Commission to make any determination with respect to recovery of the costs incurred to develop the Lee Nuclear Station.
-(T. Vol. pp. 113-114)
+Mr. Rogers testified that, even with the approval requested in this proceeding, the Commission will retain significant oversight over the project development process, and that the Company was not asking the Commission to make any determination with respect to recovery of the costs incurred to develop the Lee Nuclear Station.